Hunting and Fishing

 Hunting License Information

-- A hunting license may be obtained at the Calhoun County License Commissioner’s office in Anniston or Alexandria or at many outdoor sports equipment retailers.
+- A hunting license may be obtained at the Calhoun County License Commissioner’s offices in each location of the three locations or at many outdoor sports equipment retailers.
 You will be required to present a valid Alabama driver’s license.

 - To obtain a copy of the Alabama Game and Fish regulations, you may write or call